gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Fix resume scroll down icon so it doesn't overlap the input box when the input box grows due to long text input
 * Block Word, Excel, Powerpint, etc.
 * Block use of models if chat has unsupported attachment types, or customize the toast error; block use of file uploads of types not supported by models
+* Fix issues with attachment uploads failing if the first attempt failed or got blocked

 ## Misc todos:
+* Clear model selector attachment toast error as if a supported model is selected before the toast timeout expires
 * Add drag drop file upload functionality
 * Add paste image to input box functionality
 * Several elements of Markdown formatting in the document artifact are broken